Overlay

 3. Cohesive Look and Feel

 In order for a highly personalized brand to function, it has to have an especially cohesive look and feel that grounds the brand.
-Even though consumers can build there own, unique Nike shoes, all Nike products and brand experiences are still easily recognizable as Nike and branded this way.
+Even though consumers can build their own, unique Nike shoes, all Nike products and brand experiences are still easily recognizable as Nike and branded this way.
 A strong brand logo is key to this.
 Oftentimes, established brands, such as Coca-Cola, can pull of fun personalization tactics (like writing names on their cans) and not run the risk of diluting their look and feel.

 4. Social Buzz